DAF201/2022_fall_school_garbage/Logic.md

 ## Bound and Free Variables

-when an variable has something to do with the quantifier, we say it is bound, otherwise, we say it is free.
+when an variable has something to do with the quantifier, we say it is bound, otherwise, we say it is free

 Example: ∃x(x + y = 1), in this case, x in bound and y is free